Packing six T-joins in plane graphs: Structure of a minimal counterexample

-The argument that we now present is symmetric with respect to the colors $\cb$, $\cc$, $\cd$ and $\ce$.
-Hence, we can assume that the other $\ge 4$-face adjacent to $f''$ (if it exists) shares with $f''$ an edge with color different from $\ce$.
-On the face $f''$, each of the mates $M_c$, $c\in\{\cb,\cc,\cd\}$, either contains an edge colored with $\cf$ or an edge colored with the color $c$ that lies in a $\le 3$-face.
+On the face $f''$, each of the mates $M_c$, $c\in\{\cb,\cc,\cd,\ce\}\setminus\{c_0\}$, either contains an edge colored with $\cf$ or an edge colored with the color $c$ that lies in a $\le 3$-face.
 In the latter case, the other edge of that face contained in $M_c$ must have the color $\cf$.
-Hence, $M_c$ contains an edge $\cf$ in both cases.
+Hence, we have exhibited the edge colored with $\cf$ of $M_c$ in both cases.
 Since the mate $M_c$ contains at least five edges colored with $c$ by Proposition~\ref{prop-mate}, it contains at least three additional edges colored with $c$.
 One of these edges must lie on the face $f'$ and the face containing this edge different from $f'$ must be a $\ge 4$-face.
-Since these faces are different for different values of $c\in\{\cb,\cc,\cd\}$, the face $f'$ is $\ge 3$-big. \end{proof}
+Since these faces are different for different choices of $c$, the face $f'$ is $\ge 3$-big. \end{proof}

 We finish this subsection with an observation on faces around $3$-faces adjacent to trigons.